Katey Price Vogel, J.D.Associate Scholar

 Throughout her career, Katey Price Vogel has worked at the intersection of public policy, politics, and the law.

 Katey got her start in Washington working on policy at a boutique lobbying firm before transitioning to practicing law full-time in Colorado—only to have the political siren’s song draw her back once again to D.C.
 She’s done virtually every job on a campaign, from field canvasser to press secretary, on up to campaign manager and outside consultant.
 She previously worked full-time in the pro-life movement for the Charlotte Lozier Institute and the Terri Schiavo Life & Hope Network.

-Katey is a proud graduate of The Ohio State University and Regent University School of Law.
-She’s admitted to practice law in Maryland and Colorado, and her practice areas include sports and transactional law as well as an interest in legislation and constitutional law.
+Katey is a proud graduate of The Ohio State University (Go Buckeyes!) and Regent University School of Law.
+She’s admitted to practice law in Maryland and Colorado.

 This paper will explore some of the major pro-life gains made in the past four years, including those made in the final days of the Trump administration, and preview what may come in the days and weeks ahead.

 In 2019, there was a flurry of activity around abortion laws at the state level on both sides of the abortion debate.
 While states such as Alabama, Louisiana, and Missouri passed life-affirming legislation, other states went a decidedly different direction in codifying Roe v.
 Wade into state law and some went even further than the landmark 1973 Supreme Court ruling.